trotter/trotter.github.com/_posts/2010-10-25-crowd-sourcing-business-development.markdown

 [Mashion](http://mashion.net), my web development consultancy, will pay you 5% for introducing us to someone that becomes a client.
 We will pay you 10% if you negotiate the contract for us.
 Occasionally, we'll pay you 15% when we're looking for work immediately.
-We charge around $150 per hour and average around 30 hours of work per week per developer.
+We charge $150 per hour and average around 30 hours of work per week per developer.
 Ergo, if you deliver us a four week contract for two developers, you'll make **$3,600**.
 For serious.